TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sea-level/readme.md

 And shortly after that, my joints stopped hurting!!!!

 It was amazing.
 Everything felt so easy all of a sudden.
 It was ridiculous.
 I didn't realise until that point how hard it had felt to just walk and function and do things like a 'normal' person, with all the pain that I was going through.
 Even doing mundane stuff like... doing the dishes, taking the bins out, and going to the shops... it all became easy.

 I thought I was just lazy!
-But it turns out... all of that time, I'd been doing altitude training... and now I was finally back at sea level.
+But it turns out... all of that time...
+I'd been doing altitude training... and now I was finally back at sea level.

 <br>